 - There is no per passenger or baggage charge.

-- The fare is the amount shown on the meter, unless a flat rate applies.
-Flat rate taxi service applies to trips to and from Miami International Airport and the Port of Miami, the beaches, the Village of Key Biscayne and two zones close to the airport.
+- Flat rate taxi service applies to trips to and from Miami International Airport and the Port of Miami, the beaches, the Village of Key Biscayne and two zones close to the airport.
 Flat rate guides should be posted on the right rear passenger window.

 - The meter starts when the taxi begins the trip toward the desired destination.